 It’s okay to reach out to a professional to talk about your feelings and equip yourself with the tools to successfully navigate your way through this trying time.
 It’s completely natural to need to talk to someone like a therapist, or a divorce coach.
 There are even programs out there specifically geared for parents going through a divorce to help them on their journey.

-At Naked Divorce, our Divorce Angels are with you every step of the way as you learn how to live a successful, healthy, and rewarding life throughout and after the divorce process.
+At Naked Divorce, our Divorce Coaches are with you every step of the way as you learn how to live a successful, healthy, and rewarding life throughout and after the divorce process.

 If you enjoyed this post, I’d be very grateful if you’d help it spread by emailing it to a friend, or sharing it on Twitter or Facebook.